 Range-topping trim is available from £20,380.
 Alongside Skoda’s new infotainment system, the Scala SE L is fitted with a 9.2in touchscreen, climate control, keyless entry, start/stop, a digital head-up display and microsuede upholstery.
 The top-spec Scala is marked out from the rest of the range by its 17in alloy wheels, LED rear lights and tinted rear windows.

-The Scala, which replaces the Rapid in Skoda’s line-up, is only available as a hatchback, and is the first Skoda to be built on the Volkswagen Group’s MQB A0 platform, which is already used on models such as the Seat Ibiza and VW T-Roc.
+The Scala, which Skoda replaces the Rapid in Skoda’s line-up, is only available as a hatchback, and is the first Skoda to be built on the Volkswagen Group’s MQB A0 platform, which is already used on models such as the Seat Ibiza and Volkswagen T-Roc.

 It marks the debut of what Skoda is calling a “more emotional” design language, and takes styling cues from the Vision RS concept shown at the Paris motor show in 2018.